 Gaddy later said what he saw would haunt him every day for the rest of his life.

 A two-day memorial was held at LP Field in Tennessee, where McNair brought so much joy and happiness to Titans fans.

-Every loss of life is terrible, but realizing it’s been 10 years since one of my favorite players of all time was killed is truly humbling.
+Every loss of life is terrible, but realizing it’s been more than 10 years since McNair was killed is truly humbling.
 I remember a winner.
 I remember a gritty competitor who left everything he had on the field.
 I’ll always remember Steve McNair, not because of how he died, but because of how he lived.